 The Legal Adviser to the Chief Justice of the Supreme Court doesn't belong to a service department.
-His or her task is to advise the Chief Justice of the Supreme Court in ensuring the integral development of the judicial system and court administration, and to perform and mediate the duties received from the Chief Justice of the Supreme Court in managing the court.
-The adviser also coordinates the Supreme Court's communication with foreign courts and international court organizations.
+His or her task is to advise the Chief Justice of the Supreme Court in ensuring the integral development of the judicial system and court administration, and to perform and mediate the duties received from the Chief Justice of the Supreme Court in managing the Court, as well as presiding over the General Assembly of Judges and the Council for the Administration of the Courts.
+The Adviser is also responsible for the international cooperation, he or she is coordinating relations with foreign courts and judicial associations.